crisu83/php-expression/README.md

 // Create a new expression for the code above.
 $exp = new \Crisu83\PhpExpression\Expression($code);

-// By default no classes are allowed to be used when evaluating the expression
+// Allow the 'new' keyword to be used in the expression.
+$exp->setAllowedKeywords(array('new', 'return'));

-// so we need to explicitly allow the expression to use the 'Test' class.
+// Allow the class 'Test' to be used in the expression.
 $exp->setAllowedClassNames(array('Test'));

-// By default no functions are allowed to be called when evaluating the expression
+// Allow the method 'foobar' to be called in the expression.
-// so we need to explicitly allow the expression to run the 'foobar' function.
 $exp->setAllowedFunctions(array('foobar'));

-// Evaluate the code and catch any exceptions that occur.
+// Evaluate the code and catch any exceptions that may occur.
 $result = null;
 try {
   $result = $exp->evaluate();
 } catch (Exception $e) {
-  // Do whatever you want with the exception, in this example we will just ignore it.
+  // In this example we just print the error message. echo $e->getMessage();
 }

 // Output the result which is 'foobar'. echo $result;
 ```